22 Ways to Combat Garden Pests Naturally (2026 Guide)

 18. A Yummy Salad

 Plant basil next to tomato plants to help protect them from an attack of harmful insects and disease.
-This will also enhance the plant’s growth.
+The pairing also enhances tomato growth and, by some old gardener accounts, the flavor of the fruit.

 19. Herb’s The Word

-The aromatic herb rosemary is a valuable companion plant in the vegetable garden as it deters bean beetles, cabbage moths, and carrot flies.
+The aromatic herb rosemary is a valuable companion plant in the vegetable garden.
+Rosemary deters bean beetles, cabbage moths, and carrot flies, and it overwinters in mild zones.

 21. Petunias Deter Beetles

 Plant petunias around beans and potatoes.
-Petunias help keep the Colorado potato beetles away.
+Petunias help keep the Colorado potato beetles away, and they earn the bed a little visual color in the bargain.

 22. Keep Ants Away With Tansy

-Grow tansy to discourage ants and aphids from the garden and greenhouse.
-Plant it around your garden, and buildings.
-Ants carry aphids.
-Discouraging ants will help keep aphids away from the garden.
+Grow tansy to discourage ants and aphids from the garden and the greenhouse.
+Plant it around the garden and around outbuildings.
+Ants carry aphids from plant to plant, so discouraging ants will help keep aphids out of the rows.

 Helpful Strategies For Gardeners

-• To remove tiny deer ticks quickly from your clothing when working on the lawn or in the garden, use duct tape, packing tape or a tape lint roller.
-Roll it over yourself and your pets periodically when you’re out working in the garden.
+• To remove tiny deer ticks quickly from your clothing when working on the lawn or in the garden, use duct tape, packing tape, or a tape lint roller.
+Roll it over yourself and your pets periodically while you are out working in the garden.

-• To keep gnats away from your face, while working outdoors, wear a wide-brimmed hat (check out our Outback Hat!).
-Gnats will not fly under the brim and make a nuisance.
+• To keep gnats away from your face while working outdoors, wear a wide-brimmed hat.
+Gnats will not fly under the brim and make a nuisance of themselves.

 • Make yourself unattractive to bees, black flies, and other flying pests.
-When working outdoors, don’t wear perfume, hairspray, scented deodorant, or brightly colored clothing.
+When working outdoors, do not wear perfume, hairspray, scented deodorant, or brightly colored clothing.

 Did any of these natural pest solutions work for you?